-In previous posts we’ve noted that God wanted His law to be read during the Feast of Tabernacles celebrated by His people, the Israelites.
-The purpose was not merely to have a program to follow during this celebration.
+In previous posts we noted that God wanted His law read during the Feast of Tabernacles which His people, the Israelites, celebrated.
+The purpose wasn’t merely to have a program to follow during this celebration.
 The end result was the effect of His Word on the people.

-Bible Learning Process Requires Applying the Word“Assemble the people, the men and the women and children and the alien who is in your town, so that they may hear and learn and fear the LORD your God, and be careful to observe all the words of this law.”
+“Assemble the people, the men and the women and children and the alien who is in your town, so that they may hear and learn and fear the Lord your God, and be careful to observe all the words of this law.”
 (Deut.
 31:12, NASB)

-Here is what God wanted to happen as a result of the Word being read:
+Consider what God wanted to happen as a result of the reading of the Word:

 1) They would hear what they needed to know.